On a canonical polynomial for links of elliptic singularities: Preliminaries: invariants of normal surface singularities

-In particular, if we start with $l'=E_v$ with an arbitrarily chosen $v\in \calv$ then $s(l')=\min\{\calS'\setminus \{0\}\}$ is the \emph{minimal (or Artin's fundamental) cycle $Z_{min}\in L$} of the singularity \cite{Artin, Artin66, Laufer72}.
-In this special case, the above algorithm is called the \emph{`Laufer algorithm targeting $Z_{min}$'}.
+In particular, if we start with $l'=E_v$ with an arbitrarily chosen $v\in \calv$ then $s(l')=\min\{\calS'\setminus \{0\}\}$ is the \emph{minimal (or Artin's fundamental) cycle $Z_{min}\in L$}, see \cite{Artin, Artin66, Laufer72}.
+In this case, the algorithm is the classical \emph{`Laufer algorithm targeting $Z_{min}$'}.

 In fact $s(r_h)=s_h$ and $r_h\leq s_h$, however, in general $r_h\neq s_h$.
 Note that this fact does not contradict the minimality of $s_h$ in $\cS'_h$ since $r_h$ might not sit in $\cS'_h$.